github/docs/content/actions/using-workflows/events-that-trigger-workflows.md

 {% note %}

 **Note**: {% data reusables.developer-site.multiple_activity_types %} For information about each activity type, see "[AUTOTITLE](/webhooks-and-events/webhooks/webhook-events-and-payloads#check_suite)."
-Although only the `started` activity type is supported, specifying the activity type will keep your workflow specific if more activity types are added in the future. {% data reusables.developer-site.limit_workflow_to_activity_types %}
+Although only the `completed` activity type is supported, specifying the activity type will keep your workflow specific if more activity types are added in the future. {% data reusables.developer-site.limit_workflow_to_activity_types %}

 {% endnote %}